SlynxCZ/unified-sql-client/README.md

 ### `useEnvConnection()`

-Uses the connection details from the `.env` file to establish a connection.
+Automatically detects `NODE_ENV` and uses the corresponding connection details from the `.env` file to establish a connection.

 ### `beginTransaction()`